 One of the primary objectives of ActiveRoute is to find the shortest overall set of route lengths, which may not be the desired path for every set of connections.
 The Route Guide provides the designer with a tool they can use to draft a specific path they would like the selected connections to flow along, even if that path is not the shortest.

-- Defining the Route Guide - first select the connections that are to be routed within the guide, click the button in the PCB ActiveRoute panel, then click to define the guide start location, and continue to move the mouse and click to define the path.
+- Defining the Route Guide - first select the connections that are to be routed within the guide, click the button in the PCB ActiveRoute panel, then click to define the guide start location and continue to move the mouse and click to define the path.
 Once the path is defined, click the ActiveRoute button to route the selected connections along that path.
-Refer to the Define a Route Guide section later in this page for more details.
+Refer to the Define a Route Guide section later on this page for more details.

 - Changing the Route Guide Width - during Route Guide placement, the guide can be made wider or narrower by pressing the or keys.
 The default width is the sum of the applicable width+clearance design rules for the selected connections, divided by the number of layers, multiplied by 1.3.
 Press the Backspace key to unwind the Guide if you need to define a different path.